tmzk1005/formatter/README.md

 ### fmtOptions

 `fmtOptions` is string to string Map (some values is number type, but still config as string).
-There are hundreds of option to set every details, run gradle task `fmtCreateRulesFile` to see all the options and value in the generated xml file `java-format.xml`, option name is the setting id without prefix "org.eclipse.jdt.core.formatter.".
+There are hundreds of options, run gradle task `fmtCreateRulesFile` to see all the options and value in the generated xml file `java-format.xml`, option name is the setting id without prefix "org.eclipse.jdt.core.formatter.".